-The Respiratory Therapy curriculum prepares individuals to function as Registered Respiratory Therapists and/or Certified Respiratory Therapists.
+The Respiratory Therapy curriculum prepares individuals to function as Registered Respiratory Therapists and/ or Certified Respiratory Therapists.
 In these roles, individuals perform diagnostic testing, treatments, and management of patients with heart and lung diseases.

 Students will master skills in patient assessment and treatment of cardiopulmonary diseases.
-These skills include life support, monitoring drug administration, and treatment of patients of all ages in a variety of settings.
-Graduates of accredited programs are eligible to take entry level and advanced examinations from the National Board of Respiratory Care.
+These skills include life support, ventilation monitoring, drug administration, and treatment of patients of all ages in a variety of settings.

+Graduates of accredited programs are eligible to take entry and advanced level examinations from the National Board of Respiratory Care.

 Graduates may be employed in hospitals, clinics, education, industry, and home care.